Division of Hotels and Restaurants

 A change in the owner, operator or licensee requires completion of an application for a Certificate of Operation.
 It is the responsibility of the new owner, operator, or licensee to notify the division of the change and obtain the required license.
 A license fee is not required for a change of owner application if renewal is not required.
 The new licensee will be responsible for annual inspections and renewal.

 7. Reactivating Sealed Elevators

-Reactivating a sealed elevator requires an inspection, application, and fee as described above and an unsealing visit conducted by the bureau.
+Reactivating a sealed elevator requires an inspection, application, and fee as described above and an unsealing visit conducted by the division.
 Contact the department at 850.487.1395 to schedule the unsealing visit.